 You can check an art therapist’s registration by contacting this organisation.

-Ayurveda is a traditional Indian medical system that is still used today.
-It is called a system because more than one technique is involved.
-Which technique is used depends on the person being treated.
+Ayurveda is a traditional Indian medical system.
+It’s called a system because more than one technique is involved.
+What technique is used depends on the person being treated.

 The aim is to cleanse the body, reduce symptoms, increase resistance to disease and promote mental calm.